Surface singularities and planar contact structures: Introduction and background

-As an immediate corollary, we prove non-planarity of Boothby--Wang contact structures for $g>0$ and extend some results of Wand~\cite[Corollary 7.6]{Wand}.
-Given two integers $g\ge 0$ and $b>0$, we denote by $\Sigma_{g,b}$ the surface of genus $g$ with $b$ holes, and by $\tau_{\partial}$ the boundary multi-twist, i.e. the product of right-handed Dehn twists along each boundary component.
-In fact, $Y_{g,b}$ is the total space of the circle bundle with Euler number $-b$ over a surface of genus $g$, and $\xi_{g,b}$ is the Boothby--Wang contact structure on $Y_{g,b}$; i.e. it is the (convex) boundary of the symplectic disk bundle over a surface of genus $g$, and Euler number $-b$; see, for instance,~\cite{GayMark}.
+As an immediate corollary of Theorem \ref{positivegenus}, we prove non-planarity of Boothby--Wang contact structures for $g>0$.
+Given two integers $g\ge 0$ and $b>0$, we denote by $Y_{g,b}$ the total space of the circle bundle with Euler number $-b$ over a closed surface of genus $g$.
+Let $\xi_{g,b}$ be the Boothby--Wang contact structure on $Y_{g,b}$, i.e. the contact structure induced on the (convex) boundary of the symplectic disk bundle over a surface of genus $g$, and Euler number $-b$; see, for instance,~\cite{GayMark}.
 Since the 0-section of the disk bundle is symplectic, we have